Wolox/tech-guides/ruby-on-rails/docs/other/vim-config.md

 ```

-Below an example of configuration file:
+Below is an example of configuration file:

 ```vim
 set nocompatible      " Necessary